SaveWise

 Useful Features

-Candidates provided valuable insights on what features they find useful in existing budgeting apps, such as monthly budget feature, conditional formatting, pivot table, data visualization, the ability to set goals, etc.
+Candidates provided valuable insights on what features they find useful in existing budgeting apps, such as the monthly budget feature, conditional formatting, pivot table, data visualization, the ability to set goals, etc.

 Motivations